enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

 ### FANTOM5 data

 The FANTOM consortium profiled gene expression across a large panel of tissues and cell types using CAGE \[19, 21\].
 This technology allows mapping of transcription start sites (TSSs) and enhancer RNAs (eRNAs) genome-wide.
-Correlations between these promoter and enhancer elements across a large panel of tissues and cell types can then be used to identify significant promoter - enhancer pairs, that we can use to map distal regulatory SNPs to target genes.
+Correlations between these promoter and enhancer elements across a large panel of tissues and cell types can then be calculated to identify significant promoter - enhancer pairs.
+In turn, we will use these correlations to map distal regulatory SNPs to target genes.

-We can have a look at the enhancer - promoter correlation data in this way:
+We can read in and have a look at the enhancer - promoter correlation data in this way:

 ``` r
 # uncomment the following line to download the file